Aolajre/shell_scripting_with_Prometheus_Grafana/solution/README.md

 I stopped the container using "docker rm container ID"

-Using this command "docker run --name assignment-webserver -d -p 9090:8080  -e BORDER_COLOR=blue -v /c:/Users/'Olajire Aiyedun'/Videos/theworks/atVenu/devOpsAssignment/solution/data.csv:/app/data.csv f6c6c5905cbe", I was able to add the blue border to the application and able to view the result.
+Using this command "docker run --name assignment-webserver -d -p 9090:8080  -e BORDER_COLOR=blue -v /c:/Users/'Olajire Aiyedun'/Videos/theworks/atVenu/devOpsAssignment/solution/part_1/data.csv:/app/data.csv f6c6c5905cbe", I was able to add the blue border to the application and able to view the result.

+## Part 2
+I deleted the previous container using the command " docker rm ContainerID" Created a Part 2 directory and a new data.csv file Created a docker-compose yaml file with versions '3.8' and parsed the host volume path as "./" different from the previous I started the container with the command using "docker compose up -d" which then ran the application sucessfully